digineo/lettr/README.md

     gem 'lettr'

-NOTE: In a Rails 3 Application you currently cant use Delivery Method nor Lettr::Mailer.

 ## Configuration
 There are some configuration options you can provide either inside config/environment.rb or config/environments/$RAILS_ENV.rb or create an initializer in config/initializers.
 At least you have to provide your lettr login credentials: